tempesta-tech/tls-perf/README.md

 A tool to stress test the TLS handshake by triggering processor intensive cryptographic computations on the server side.

-Inspired by [THC-SSL-DOS](https://thc.org/thc-ssl-dos/) tool (see the fork of the originat tool at https://github.com/azet/thc-tls-dos).
+Inspired by and partially based on THC-SSL-DOS tool (see the fork of the original tool at https://github.com/azet/thc-tls-dos).
 The key differences from the THC tool are:

 1. this benchmark does TLS handshake only and quickly resets TCP connection.
-   It doesn't try to send or read any data or execute renegitiation.
+   It doesn't try to send or read any data or execute a renegotiation.

-2. this benchmark is multithreded and with better `epoll()` based IO, more efficient state machine and less looping.
-Multithreading is required for ECC handshakes with the cryptographic calculations more expensive on the client side than on the server side.
+2. this benchmark is multi-threaded and with better `epoll()` based IO, more efficient state machine and less looping.
+Multi-threading is required for ECC handshakes with the cryptographic calculations more expensive on the client side than on the server side.

+3. Much richer statistics.